-- 1. Unplug peripherals: If you have anything plugged into your Mac other than a keyboard, mouse, display, and Ethernet cable, unplug it.
+1. Unplug peripherals: If you have anything plugged into your Mac other than a keyboard, mouse or trackball, display, and Ethernet cable, unplug it.
 That includes any printers, scanners, PDAs, cameras, or other USB or FireWire devices.
 (If you have a spare keyboard and mouse, you might try those, too, since they could be part of the problem.)

 Restart, and see if the kernel panic recurs.
-If not, add the devices back one at a time: - If you find the one that causes the crash, check that you're using the latest driver software, and if so, contact the manufacturer for assistance. - If the panics continue with all devices unplugged, move on to... - 2.
+If not, add the devices back one at a time:

+- a.
+If you find the one that causes the crash, check that you're using the latest driver software; if so, contact the developer for help. - b.
+If the panics continue with all devices unplugged, move on to... - 2.
 Check kernel extensions: Look in /System/Library/Extensions for any third-party items you may have added recently.
-This may include things like drivers for audio interfaces and input devices, encryption and security software, and certain system enhancements.
-Drag any such files to the Trash (entering your password when requested).
+This may include things like drivers for audio interfaces and input devices, security software, and certain system enhancements.
+If you find any, look for an uninstaller provided by the developer, and if there is one, use it.
+If not, consult the documentation that came with the software, or the developer's Web site, for removal instructions.
+(I recommend against manually dragging these items to the Trash unless you can find no other way to remove them.)